 If you need to hold down employment alongside studying for your NCTJ then we suggest looking at one of our part-time courses.

 The application process is the same as the fast-track course, and you will leave with the same qualification!

 We’re passionate about the fact our job isn’t over until we’ve found you one.
 We have an unrivalled network of alumni contacts who frequently send us jobs to circulate to trainees.

-The course involves sessions on employability, such as CV clinics and mock interview practice, and everyone is assigned a personal tutor to help go over things like covering letters and answer any questions you might have.
+The course involves sessions on employability, such as CV clinics and mock interview practice, as well as guest speakers and networking events.

 What’s the difference between studying with News Associates and taking a Masters in journalism at university?